Reviewed by: Brandon Brown

 - Release of funds – Money in the escrow account is released and applied toward the buyer’s down payment once the house has been officially closed on.
 This can sometimes take weeks after the closing.

-- Escrow fee – When funds are dispensed from escrow, a fee is paid for the service.
+- Escrow fee – When funds are dispensed from escrow, an additional fee is paid for the service.
 Since the function of escrow is in the interest of all parties involved, the buyer and seller typically split the cost of the escrow fee.

 To sell a home, there are laws that have to be followed on the state and federal levels.
 When it comes to dealing with matters of the law, it’s often best to have a lawyer.
 Here’s a quick rundown of what a real estate attorney does, and why having one warrants a fee:

-- Keeps the law – A real estate attorney helps sellers to ensure they are within the limits of the law before closing on a sale.
+- Keeps the law – A real estate attorney helps sellers to ensure they are within the limits of the law before completing a real estate transaction.
 In several states, it is the law to have an attorney present when closing on a house.2 Even if your state doesn’t require an attorney’s presence, it’s typically just a good idea to follow this practice.

 Save on Closing Costs with FlipSplit